Futtawuh/EnderCNC/README.md

 # EnderCNC

+# Currently undergoing a facelift to all printed parts and additional QOL features.
+MGN rails version will also be released after the orginal version with facelift is released.

 # Always check out the [Changelog](https://github.com/Futtawuh/EnderCNC/blob/main/Changelog.md) for any updates done to the CAD.

 ## VERY VERY BETA project.